GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-in-form-best-practices/index.md

 * `font-size` is different for mobile and desktop.

 The `:invalid` selector is used to indicate when an input has an invalid value.
+This doesn't work yet.

 The CSS layout is mobile-first:

 * The default CSS is for viewports less than `450px` wide.
 * The media query section sets overrides for viewports that are at least `450px` wide.

-It's very important at this point to test your code on real devices on desktop and mobile:
+When building your own form like this, it's very important at this point to test your code on real devices on desktop and mobile:

 * Is label and input text readable, especially for people with low vision?
-* Are the inputs and **Log in** button large enough to use as touch targets for thumbs?
+* Are the inputs and **Sign in** button large enough to use as touch targets for thumbs?

 ## Step 3: Add input attributes to enable built-in browser features